-2 Basis of preparation and significant accounting policies (continued)

-(b) Financial instruments (continued)
+- 2 Basis of preparation and significant accounting policies (continued) - 2.4 Significant accounting policies (continued) - (b) Financial instruments (continued)

 Significant increase in credit risk (continued)

 To determine whether a financial instrument has low credit risk, the Company uses internal credit ratings which are mapped to the external credit rating agencies such as Moody's etc. The Company considers that the rating within the investment grade, (the Company considers this to be Ba3 or higher per Moody's), are considered a low risk and have less likelihood of default.
 Where the external rating of a financial instrument is not available, the Company reviews the ability of the counterparty by reviewing their financial statements and other publicly available information.